-Balwyn Health Care is pleased to advise that we are an approved provider of Covid-19 vaccinations to our existing patients.
+Balwyn Health Care is pleased to advise that we are an approved provider of Covid-19 vaccinations.
 Appointments can now be made online through this website or through Healthengine.

 This page contains information relating to 1) Information and consent forms 2) Our policy for the provision of vaccines 3) Patient eligibility 4) Patient suitability and 5) Adverse reactions and side effects.

 - Why have the vaccination?
 Reduced chance of Covid 19 illness.
 It is free.

 - It is your choice whether you have it or not.
-You will need two doses 12 weeks or more apart.
+You will need two doses 3-6 weeks apart.

 - Most side effects are mild.
 Medical experts advise that it is safe.
 There may be rare or unknown side effects.